jrehfus1/soccer_data_analysis/README.md

 # What can we learn about the beautiful game from data?
 Soccer (football) is the most-watched sport on the planet.
-It is an exciting game, played the world over, contested by determined competitors, celebrated by passionate fans, and producing moments of sheer brilliance that are remebered for generations.
+It is an exciting game, played the world over, contested by determined competitors, celebrated by passionate fans, and producing moments of sheer brilliance that are remembered for generations.
 Here, I will provide quantitative insight into this beloved sport by applying data analytics to the *English Premier League* (EPL).

 #### Data source and structure
 The raw data has been compiled from [www.worldfootball.net](www.worldfootball.net) and stored in CSV files.
 Each CSV file contains the scores from all matches in a single EPL season.